andrewheiss/donors-ngo-restrictions/Writing/Manuscript/are_funders_really_responding.md

 # Data and methods

-We analyze donor reactions to state crackdown of NGOs by looking at how foreign aid has changed in response to anti-NGO legislation.
-We combine variables from several existing datasets and create a cross-sectional time series panel that includes information about aid and NGO legislation in 148 countries from 1981–2013.[^1] Summary statistics for all the variables we use in our models are provided in @tbl:var-summary.
+We test these hypotheses by analyzing how patterns of foreign aid commitments and allocation have changed in response to restrictive anti-NGO legislation.
+We combine variables from several existing datasets and create a cross-sectional time series panel that includes information about aid and NGO legislation in 148 countries from 1981–2013.[^1] Summary statistics for all the variables we use in our models are provided in @tbl:var-summary in the appendix.

-\small
-!INCLUDE "../../Output/tbl-var-summary.md"
-\normalsize

 ## Dependent variables